Knowledge partnerships for urban futures: policy-oriented research alliances

 This is a project with two components:

-The GCRO together with Prof Ivan Turok from the HSRC convened a workshop with a variety of specialists and stakeholders to take forward a pilot research partnership in the area of city-region economics.
-There has been much momentum on this front which have have initiated conversations between various local government departments, leading academics at different universities, Economies of Regions Learning Network (ERLN) colleagues, Treasury and practitioners.
+The Partnerships Brokerage component: The GCRO together with Prof Ivan Turok from the HSRC convened a workshop with a variety of specialists and stakeholders to take forward a pilot research partnership in the area of city-region economics.
+There has been some momentum on this front which has have initiated a series of conversations between various local government departments, leading academics at different universities, Economies of Regions Learning Network (ERLN) colleagues, Treasury and practitioners.
 It is anticipated that the first major output of this research partnership will culminate in a firm level economic survey of the GCR.

 Discussions of the GCRO expanding its role to include brokering and facilitation has also been raised with regards to activities associated with social cohesion, and the transport sector.
 GCRO will continue to oversee and monitor the partnership(s) (which are anticipated to be multi-year collaborations), documenting insights to inform continuity of these and other initiatives.